Frequently Asked Questions

 Q: How young do you start children in dance lessons?

-A: Our youngest dance class is our magical Twinkling Twos!
+A: Children can start our Mommy & Me dance classes as young as 12 months old.
+The next youngest dance class we offer is our signature Twinkling Twos!
 This is a movement class consisting of ballet, singing, and tumbling.
 We incorporate musical instruments and dance games in a ½ hour class without mommy.
 Normally, it is best to wait until your child is three years old for our combination class.
 However, we can do a trial lesson if he/she is older than 2 ½.

 Q: What if my child won’t go into the class without me?

-A: The teachers are experienced with this issue.
+A: Our teachers are experienced with this issue.
 This is not uncommon for a younger child.
-The teacher will ask you to join her in the room.
+The teacher will ask you to join your dancer in the room.
 After a couple of lessons, the child usually is fine going in without you.

 A: Our dance classes are designed with each specific age group in mind.
 A trial class would be recommended.
 It is most important that the children have fun.
 If a class is too structured, the student could lose interest.
 The teacher would then make a recommendation for you to try again when he/she is a little older.